 - Charles Sykes, Founder and Editor-at-large at The Bulwark

-- Joanne Lipman, former Editor of USA Today and a Distinguished Journalism Fellow at Princeton’s Institute for Advanced Study
+- Joanne Lipman, former Editor of USA Today and a Distinguished Journalism Fellow at the Institute for Advanced Study

 - Setti Warren, Executive Director of the Shorenstein Center on Media, Politics and Public Policy at Harvard Kennedy School

 - Kate Klonick, Assistant Professor of Law at St. John’s University Law School and an affiliate fellow at the Information Society Project at Yale Law School